 The Chief Coiner is another early US Mint position responsible for coining the early US coins.
 Again, only one person is highly notable in this Mint staff position:

-Not every designer of US coins was employed by the Mint.
-In fact, some coins were produced by outside artists and sculptors.
+Not every designer or engraver of US coins was employed by the Mint or held the official Chief Engraver title (an office position that has been vacant since 2010, and many consider it obsolete in modern times).
+In fact, most coins were produced by private artists and sculptors.
 Particularly, these folks are some of the most renowned and experienced artists in the country during their times.
-Only so many people could become chief engravers or an employee at the mint, so many of these people were just as skilled and experienced.
-Below is an always-growing list of highly reputable and legendary designers and engravers of US coins, ordered by their earliest works:
+Only so many people could become chief engravers or an employee at the mint.
+Many of these people were just as skilled and experienced.
+Below is an always-growing list of highly reputable and legendary designers and engravers of US coins, ordered by their earliest works at the Mint: